 The Delta SkyMiles Gold American Express Card is the best card for travelers who fly Delta but aren’t concerned about earning elite status.
-Cardholders receive free checked bags for up to nine people traveling on the same itinerary.
+Cardholders receive free checked bags for up to eight people traveling on the same itinerary.
 With checked bag fees of $30 per person each way, these savings can really add up.
 A family of four can save $240 on a round-trip flight.

 While flying on Delta, you’ll also receive priority boarding in the Main Cabin 1 group.
 In-flight purchases receive a 20% statement credit.
 Plus, there are no foreign transaction fees on international purchases.

 New applicants will receive 35,000 Delta SkyMiles as a welcome bonus with this card when they make $1,000 in purchases within the first three months.
-Cardholders also earn 2x miles per dollar spent on purchases with Delta and at restaurants and U.S. grocery stores.
+Cardholders also earn 2x miles per dollar spent on purchases with Delta and at restaurants and U.S. supermarkets.
 All other purchases earn one mile per dollar.

 The annual fee of $99 is waived the first year, so you can try out this card’s benefits before having to pay a fee.
 Each year that you spend $10,000, you’ll receive a $100 Delta flight credit towards a future flight purchase.
 When you earn this benefit, your net cost for the Delta SkyMiles Gold American Express Card is effectively zero.